chengoldberg/xtr3d-challenge/game/README.md

 3. [utils.py](utils.py) - some useful utility functions.

 ## Exercise
+The code in algo.py is partial.
+It only deals with reading input and setting face position and arm orientation for the game to use.
+Your exercise is to implement the actual algorithm.
+We seperate the task into 5 stages - each stage has an equivalent tutorial.
+Read the tutorial and implement the stage. **Good luck!**.

 ### 1. Find the face
 * Use OpenCV to find a face in each frame - put it's resolution normalized coordinates (e.g. 320,192 in 640x480 is (0.5, 0.4)) into *NUIEngine.face_position*.
 * You will soon see that the face detector in some frames will miss the face (false-negative) and sometimes detect faces where the face is doesn't exist (false-positive).
 Try to find a way to deal with both problems by taking advantage of the fact that the actual face doesn't move much from one frame to the next (smoothness and locality).